nadeengamage/flask-mvc-framework/README.md

 ## Minimalist Flask MVC Framework

-A minimalist flask micro framework design by using the MVC pattern.
+A minimalist flask micro framework design by using the MVC pattern and boilerplate for development.

 ## Requirements